RymCold/MakUrPCRunFaster/README.md

 # MakUrPCRunFaster
-a tool for better surfing experience designed by FireExtingusier.
+a tool for better internet surfing experience designed by typedef and updated by @RymCold.